Data Science to Support the Sustainable Development Goals (SDGs)

 The ultimate goal is to minimize the environmental impact of their activity.

-Ideally, some companies can reach carbon neutrality and even positively contribute to wildlife conservation.
+Ideally, some companies can reach carbon neutrality and contribute positively to wildlife conservation.

 Prosperity-Oriented Goals